 - Product Creation – Set the time for a launch.
 Have an initial promotion campaign ready.
 Assign people to tasks and monitor how well they are doing their part.
 Don’t forget to communicate in case of any prospects or difficulties that may come in the way.

 - Presentation – After the development you put your products out there for the target market to discover, compare it to the competitors based on the quality and affordability and make a purchasing decision.

 - The Four Ps – Further perfecting products or services by fixing the pricing, discovering better distribution channels and planning branding campaigns.

-The marketing management process is broken down into six phases: defining, data analysis, establishing objectives and a plan, strategy development, implementing the strategy, and the evaluation.
+The marketing process has six phases: defining, data analysis, setting objectives and a plan, strategy development, strategy implementation, and evaluation.